Taipo/pareto_security/readme.txt

 Keeping any CMS as secure as possible is not easy.
 The very best thing you can do to prevent attacks is to always keep your website code, themes and plugins up to date, and remove any plugins and themes you are not using.

 == Installation ==

-* <strong>Automated Setup Steps</strong>
+* Automated Setup Steps

 1. Upload `/pareto-security/` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the \'Plugins\' menu in WordPress

 == Frequently Asked Questions ==
 = How does Pareto Security protect sites from attackers? =

 The Pareto Security developers understand how PHP - the coding language in which Wordpress is written in, can be exploited.
 Pareto Security principles of protection stop these attacks at the entry point.